jalvarado1381/HARDS-Analisys/README.md

 ##Script Explanation

+For the development of this script I was focused on only using the base library of R, so you will find I only used basic functions for completing the requirements.

+The script is divided into 5 parts

 1.- Merging  the training and the test sets.

+        In this part I made used of read.table, cbind and rbind to read a merge the files and data frames.

 2.- Extracting the measurements on the mean and standard deviation for each measurement.